 - low fat or diet products: low fat mayonnaise, salad dressings, and condiments

 - some condiments or sauces: barbecue sauce, honey mustard, teriyaki sauce, ketchup, etc.

 - unhealthy fats: processed vegetable oils, mayonnaise, etc.

 - sugar-free diet foods: sugar-free candies, syrups, puddings, sweeteners, desserts, etc.

 Following a ketogenic diet can be very beneficial for many patients who are experiencing fluoroquinolone toxicity.

 How we can help

 When it comes to fluoroquinolone toxicity, it is important to get help and support.
 Although there isn’t a cure, taking steps to restore health can have a positive impact on the quality of your life.
-Healing from fluoroquinolone toxicity can take at least six months or longer and being vigilant about your diet, lifestyle and taking the right supplements can help you to avoid triggering symptoms.
+Improving measurably from fluoroquinolone toxicity can take at least six months or longer and being vigilant about your diet, lifestyle and taking the right supplements can help you to avoid triggering symptoms.

 A whole body approach is required to heal from fluoroquinolone toxicity through balancing biochemistry, removing viral and parasitic loads, optimising gut health and ensuring diet and lifestyle practices are in check.